 There are two methods of decontamination: chemical and physical.
 Chemical decontamination should be performed first in order to reduce the risk of scratches and marring in the physical decontamination stage.

-Chemical decontamination involves three process:
+Chemical decontamination involves two process:

 - Tar removal